Exhibiting Artists

 $1,600.

 ”Where Water Holds the Land participates in a broader contemporary shift away from purely representational landscape toward ecological consciousness as visual language.
 Rather than depicting land as backdrop or scenery, my work treats terrain and water as living, interdependent systems — a perspective increasingly central to contemporary art responding to climate anxiety and environmental urgency.
 My painting's aerial, almost cartographic perspective echoes modern art's embrace of non-Western spatial traditions, dissolving the single-point perspective that dominated Western painting for centuries.
 Its meditative patterning connects to a renewed interest in slow, labor-intensive mark-making as resistance to digital immediacy honoring process as meaning itself.”
+This work reimagines landscape through an ecological and cartographic lens, using layered pattern and aerial perspective to emphasize the interdependence of land, water, and environmental systems.

 Current Perspectives (1980-2026)